shantanuraj/podcst-web/README.md

 yarn dev
 ```

-Once the url reported by the webpack-dev-server
+Once the url reported by Next.js

-> **Note:** Code changes are hot-reloaded but *not* perfectly components render multiple times.
-You must click the `Reload (⌘R)` if you face any issues.

 ## Building